 Compressor Performance Analysis

 This article is written by regular contributor, experienced rack refrigeration tech and RSES CM Jeremy Smith.
 Thanks Jeremy.
-Also… There is a new podcast out about what murders compressors HERE
+Also… There is a podcast out about what kills compressors HERE

 A technique that you can use to diagnose compressor problems and to help differentiate them from other possible issues is the use of compressor performance analysis.

 Manufacturers do extensive testing of their compressors before they sell them, and a part of that testing is available to you as a troubleshooting tool.
 The compressor performance chart.
 I’ll primarily refer to Copeland compressors as they are what I service most, but I’ve been able to find charts and data from other manufacturers through their websites and tech support lines.

 Let’s look at a real-world example.
 I went to do a follow-up check after a major leak and recharge on a set of freezers.
 On arrival, the cases, which had been running now for 14 or 15 hours since having been repaired, weren’t as cold as expected.
 Checking the unit, here is what I found:

 Unit at 18-20°F

 The suction line was cool to the touch and the sight glass had a thin ‘river’ of refrigerant in it.
 The high suction pressure really jumped out at me here as worthy of more consideration.